2i2c-org/team-compass/engineering/roles/technology-lead.md

 - Acts as a point of escalation for complex technical problems, preferring to solve them with collaborative guidance rather than 'just doing it'.

-- Coordinate with product/business teams on roadmap priorities, and provide implementation suggestions and effort estimates.
+- Coordinate with product and services/business teams on roadmap priorities, and provide implementation suggestions and effort estimates.

 - Provide guidance on major strategic questions in infrastructure and